Milo1885/Tease-AI/README.md

 Fixes added from Community Members:

+	Stefaf: Added Logging.
+Now most of the script loading will log it's IO-Access with StackTrace.
+This file is located in Tease-AI-Folder and has a maximum Size of 2MB.
+If it gets bigger, the file will be flushed.
+To easily remove the Stacktrace on top of the file a Regex Matchpattern is included.
+Added Error-Loggging to all Catch Blocks containing : "Tease-AI did....".
+These logs will be saved in Application StartupPath & /ErrorLogs/.
+Each day a new file will be created.
+All Times are converted to UniversalTime and Printed in Format "yyyy-MM-dd HH:mm:ss"

 	Stefaf: Bugfix: The Custom Slideshow randomly caused an IllegalCrossThreadCall, when the Slideshow was still running while the Domme is writing a Response.

 	Stefaf: Bugfix: UI-didn't resize on maximizing the window.